 The highly popular programmes have enrolled over 500 students each year.
 A total of 2,423 students from 76 countries have registered across the eight online masters programmes, which have seen over 1000 students and trainee surgeons graduate.
 Global outreach has increased considerably in recent years and is now underpinned by a large scholarship programme.
 In 2021 this provided full funding to 70 postgraduate students in low- and middle-income countries.

-The Society, Journals and Academy are managed by various teams of specialists, dedicated to delivering world-class surgical education.
+The Foundation, Journals and Academy are managed by various teams of specialists, dedicated to delivering world-class surgical education.

-The Society owns and publishes two surgical journals, BJS and BJS Open.
+The Foundation owns and publishes two surgical journals, BJS and BJS Open.

 One of the most respected journals in the world, BJS provides a combination of scientific articles, reviews and critical commentary.
 Designed to complement BJS, BJS Open offers a similar range of content and allows authors to publish quality open access research.